What We Offer

 Passing the Canine Good Citizenship (CGC) test is not required but strongly recommended.
 You can find the list of tests at www.AKC.org by typing in Canine Good Citizenship test.
 Good Dogma can provide CGC testing at any time.
 You do not need to take a class to take the test.
 Click Here For Current Schedule

 Private instruction is extremely beneficial if your dog has behavior issues, or you are not able to make it to a class.
 With private instruction we are able to focus on whatever you feel needs work, you set the agenda.
 Whether it be jumping on counters (or people), barking, pulling on the leash, digging, or just basic obedience work.
 The first session of instruction is divided into two parts, theory and practice.

 Theory includes taking a history/background of you and your family’s routines with the dog, and learning how human behavior will affect the behavior of the dog.
 The second part involves putting into practice your new knowledge: engaging your dog more efficiently to elicit the appropriate responses.

-In order to maintain consistency and promote success, private instruction requires an initial and follow up lesson* within a 3 week period or aditional cost will apply.
+In order to maintain consistency and promote success, private instruction for training and behavior modification requires an initial and follow up lesson within a 3 week period or aditional cost will apply.
 The cost for private instruction starts at $170, and payment in full is due at the conclusion of the first meeting.
 Each instruction session runs approximately 90 minutes.

-* One meeting may be available for certain behavior issues.
-Base price is $90.
-Please consult with Good Dogma for this option.
+One 45 – 60 minute consultation is available for certain behavior issues.
+Starting price is $60, depending on your location.
+Please contact Good Dogma for this option.